Did you know each full moon has its own name? Here’s why

 October – Full Hunter’s Moon

 This is the month when the game is fattened up for winter.
-The Farmer’s Almanac says this time period is the time for hunting and laying in a store of provisions for the long months ahead.
+The Farmer’s Almanac says this time period is the time for hunting and storing provisions for the long months ahead.

 November – Full Beaver Moon